resibots/limbo/docs/api.rst

    Click on the image to see it bigger.

 There is almost no explicit inheritance in Limbo because polymorphism is not used.
 However, each kind of class follow a similar template (or 'concept'), that is, they have to implement the same methods.
-For instance, every initialization function must implement a `()` method:
+For instance, every initialization function must implement a `operator()` method:

 .. code-block:: cpp